jeffThompson/CreativeProgramming2/Week06_Mask/README.md

 > "Do I contradict myself? / Very well then I contradict myself, / (I am large, I contain multitudes.)" <br> – [Walt Whitman](https://poets.org/poem/song-myself-51)

 For our next project, we'll use face tracking to create a digital mask that is a self-portrait.
 Overlaid in realtime using `tensorflow.js` and `p5.js`, your mask should talk about your identity while being a visually rich experience.
-You'll think about who you are and what things are core to your identity: your personality, background, interests, values, and anything else that you want to share.
+You'll think about who you are and what things are core to your identity: your personality, background, interests, values, gender/sexuality, and/or anything else that you want to share.

 The approach you take is up to you: your mask might be made of shapes drawn in code, a collage of images (or even videos!) on top of your face, typography, or some combination.
 Elements can be static or respond to your movements or even be interactive using your face.
 You might cover portions of your face or reveal others.
 The goal here is to not just think about making a visually cool project but one where your aesthetic decisions come together to tell a story about how you see and present yourself to the world.

+*Above: a selection of masks from different cultures in the [Smithsonian collection](https://www.si.edu/search?edan_q=mask&)*

 ***